audaxbufetejr/AJsAssignmentProblem/README.md

 Created new folder so I can post all .cpp files as I progress.
 New .cpp file.

 #August 18th, 10:25AM
-Uploaded docx file containing walkthrough of my method so you can do the problem by hand.
+Uploaded pdf file containing walkthrough of my method so you can do the problem by hand.
 Also updated the AssignmentChecker; it spits out the coordinates of the optimal assignments.
 The output is a little ugly for now.
 Will mop it up soon and update.